TRS to dual mono cables are also known as “Y Cables” or “Breakout Cables” and can be used for a variety of applications.

-If you have an RJM Mastermind PBC then you’ll know that the stereo loops only have two jacks per loop to save space.
+If you have an RJM Mastermind PBC10 then you’ll know that the stereo loops only have two jacks per loop to save space.
 These jacks are TRS which means tip and ring are carrying the left and right signal, and sleeve is ground.
 We suggest choosing Right Angle to Right Angle.
 If you have an RJM PBC6x make sure you use Short Body Straight plugs on the TRS side of the cable.

 Which is left and which is right?
 Our standard is that tip is left and ring is right.
 One of the cables has a stripe.
 This cable will always be soldered to the ring of the TRS jack.